NeuroTechX/ntx_slack_archive/general.md

  >Education Changes the World!
 Check out our latest Q&amp;A with Sayan Faraz and his team from NeurotechUofT student club to see how they push neurotech innovation at the University of Toronto: <https://medium.com/neurotechx/q-a-with-neurotechuoft-d46c06f15126>

+10/17/2017 2:28 PM

+ **alexander.chudinov** :

+ >Is reading data from the electrode as easy as or similar to: read(pinNum) in software?
+What language do most BCI's use?